AverySmith84/orlando-designers/readme.md

 ### Why does this exist?

-Orlando Designers Slack was created to foster the software design in Orlando.
+Orlando Designers Slack was created to foster the design community in Orlando.
 We encourage sharing your knowledge, asking questions, forming relationships and a general ambition to strengthen the community.

 ### Am I eligible to join?